aravindmunna/hello-world-react-and-typescript-book/React.md

 *Pete Hunt - http://facebook.github.io/react/blog/2013/06/05/why-react.html*

+Tom Occhino and Jordan WalkeReact announced React as an open source project at JSConfUS 2013 - https://www.youtube.com/watch?v=GW0rj4sNH2w.
+Pete Hunt followed up in a talk he gave at JSConfEU.
+There were a lot of nay sayers as a result of the announcement and Pete titled his talk after a sarcastic Twitter post, React: Rethink Best Practices.
+It's a decent talk that goes into the design decisions behind React and gives solid reasons for using it - https://www.youtube.com/watch?v=x7cQ3mrcKaY.

-React is a way of writing declarative views where a view is a function of data defined in terms of the state of data in some point in time.
+For you functional minded folks, another way to think of React is as a way of writing declarative views where a view is a function of data defined in terms of the state of data in some point in time.

 ```
 v = view